Getting Started

 session starts immediately.

-installing it into ~/.ssh-obi/bin on the remote account.
-No root access is
+the remote account.
+No root access is needed for the built-in install path.

 After installation, ssh-obi attaches to a new or existing session.